 This practice has great power to perfect the accumulation of merit and wisdom.
 Thus, it represents much more than a simple offering of incense or smoke.
 Guru Rinpoche himself taught sang offering in the treasure teachings.
 On the occasion of the new year, the sangha performs sang in an extensive and colorful two-hour ceremony at Ka-Nying Shedrub Ling monastery.
 That offering is made to ensure auspiciousness for the coming year.

 Kyabgön Phakchok Rinpoche regularly reminds his students of the benefits of doing the sang pūjā as often as possible.
 We can do a short version of this practice on daily basis using the Concise Sang Practice (available from Lhasey Lotsawa).
 If we can’t offer sang daily, we can do it on special occasions, or any time when we begin a new project.

 It is often difficult for practitioners to obtain the wide variety of materials needed for the practice.
 Therefore Akara, under the direction of Tsikey Chokling Rinpoche and Kyabgön Phakchok Rinpoche sourced and developed sang offering cups that are in accord with the text instructions.
 This allows us to make the correct offerings at home in a very convenient manner.
 The Jewels of Auspiciousness is a sang offering incense combining all 108 ingredients as specified in the texts.
 We can offer these in the Vessel of Auspiciousness, a copper vessel for sang offering.

 Samye also has an online practice support program available here.
 The course contains detailed explanations of the meaning and key points of practice.
 The program offers video and audio materials to guide you through the Concise Sang Offering practice.
-Additionally we provide context and commentary to explain the meaning and principles behind the practice.
-Finally, the programs includes detailed information on the sang offering substances.
+Additionally, we provide context and commentary to explain the meaning and principles behind the practice.
+Finally, the programs include detailed information on the sang offering substances.